In this section

 Collection record — for each evidence artifact: what was collected (filename or description), when it was collected (UTC timestamp), where it was collected from (hostname, IP, path), who collected it (investigator name), how it was collected (tool and command used), and the SHA256 hash at the time of collection.

 Transfer record — for each handoff: who transferred the evidence, who received it, when, and how (USB drive, network transfer, cloud storage).
 If evidence is transferred electronically, hash verification should occur at both ends.
+A gap between transfer and verification is a weakness — record verification immediately upon receipt.

 Storage record — where the evidence is stored (encrypted disk, evidence locker, cloud storage with access controls), who has access, and what access controls are in place.
+The original evidence must never be modified after collection.
+All analysis is performed on verified copies.

 Analysis record — who analyzed the evidence, when, what tools were used, and whether the analysis was performed on the original evidence or a working copy.
 Best practice: always analyze a copy, never the original.
 Hash the copy and verify it matches the original before beginning analysis.